 Thousands of students

-Rise is led by more than 10,000 students (and counting) from across California’s community colleges and universities.
+Rise is led by more than 25,000 students and supporters from colleges and universities across the nation.

 Dozens of campuses